Marrecs de Salt

 Marrecs de Salt ([məˈrɛɡz ðə ˈsal]) is a group of castellers (human tower builders) from Salt, Girona (Catalonia), founded in 1995.
 They are also to be considered as the local group in Girona, together with their university counterpart: Xoriguers de la UdG.
 They are one of the seven active groups in the province of Girona, and since the dissolution of Castellers de l'Albera, also the oldest.
 Their best human tower is the 5 in 8 and their best performance was on 27 October 2013 for the performance of Sant Narcís in the city of Girona, were they completed the 4 in 8, the 2 in 8 with double base, the 3 in 8 and the pillar of 6.
 Their shirt is blue standing for the river Ter, which flows through both Salt and Girona, as well as other regions of the province.

 History

 The group was founded in 1995, mainly influenced by a performance by Castellers de Terrassa and Castellers d'Esparreguera in Plaça del Vi, in Girona on the celebrations of Sant Narcís.
-Their first public appearance was 5 January 1996 in Salt, where they crowned a pillar of 4 and completed a pillar of 4 raised.
+Their first public appearance was on 5 January 1996 in Salt, where they crowned a pillar of 4 and completed a pillar of 4 raised.
 They got baptized on 14 April 1996 in Salt with Castellers de Terrassa and the disappeared Ganxets de Reus being their godparents.
 On this day Marrecs completed the 4 in 6 with wedge, crowned the 2 in 6 and completed the 3 in 6, while their godparents completed various towers of 7 levels.